DavidJohnQuinlan/pre_commit_hooks/README.md

 file above.
 For further details on the exact discrepancies see `https://black.readthedocs.io/en/stable/compatible_configs.html`.

-Now, that all configurations have been defined you can install all pre-commit hooks.
+Now, that all configurations have been defined it is possible to install all pre-commit hooks.
-The following command also ensures that the pre-commit hook will run everytime you commit changes to your repository.
+The following command also ensures that the pre-commit hook will run everytime a commit it made to this repository.

 `pre-commit install`

-It's usually a good idea to run the hooks against all of the files when adding new hooks (usually pre-commit will only run on the changed files during git hooks).
+It is usually a good idea to run the hooks against all of the files when adding new hooks (usually pre-commit will only run on the changed files during git hooks).
 To do so use the following command: